Azusky/LoliRider/README.md

 # LoliRider

-This could use more content.
+This could use more content and bytes.